ncloarec/ncloarec.github.io/projects.md

 ![Architecture of the CNN used for the tests on Tiny ImageNet database from Standford University](/assets/images/architecture.svg)
 The purpose of this project was to study and implement the paper from [Zeiler et al.](https://arxiv.org/abs/1311.2901).

-It focuses on understanding intermediate feature layers that have been learned by convolutional neural networks during the training part using **deconvolution to project the feature activations back to the input pixel space**.
-By introducing such visualization technique, we are able to *identify the input stimuli that excite individual feature maps at any layer in the model*.
+It focuses on understanding intermediate feature layers that have been learned by convolutional neural networks during the training part using **deconvolution to project the feature activations back to the input pixel space** in order to *identify the input stimuli that excite individual feature maps at any layer in the model*.

 * [Report](../PDF/projects/Deconv_net_report.pdf)